Qiskit/rustworkx/README.md

-retworkx uses [PyO3](https://github.com/pyo3/pyo3) and [setuptools-rust](https://github.com/PyO3/setuptools-rust) to build the python interface.
-Which enables using standard python tooling to work.
-So, assuming you have rust installed then you can easily install retworkx into your python environment using `pip`.
+retworkx uses [PyO3](https://github.com/pyo3/pyo3) and [setuptools-rust](https://github.com/PyO3/setuptools-rust) to build the python interface, which enables using standard python tooling to work.
+So, assuming you have rust installed, you can easily install retworkx into your python environment using `pip`.
 Once you have a local clone of the repo, change your current working directory to the root of the repo.
 Then, you can install retworkx into your python env with: